GadgetAngel/Cricut_Voron_Logos/Voron_2.4_Logo/3_Color_Layers/README.md

 To solve the hudge delay that Cricut Design Space Software takes to process this project, I choose to split this project up into smaller or "sub-projects".

-### Understanding the origanization of this repository:
+### Understanding the organization of this repository:

 1. OLD files folder contains the project as one hudge project.
 2. Current Design Files folder contains the project as I have currently designed it.

-### Understanding the organization of the "Current Design Files: Folder:
+### Understanding the organization of the "Current Design Files": Folder:

 This folder contains the following sub folders: